TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion

-Our experiments demonstrate that these combined innovations yield more accurate, noise-robust surrogates, particularly in sparse data settings.
-With BAL, \ours~achieves comparable performance using only 25\% of full datasets, with LRMSE only 0.0165 higher than \base~offline performance and 0.0248 higher than \ours~offline results.

-Our contributions include: (1) \ours, incorporating principled feature engineering and spectra-informed regularization for improved accuracy over \base; (2) demonstration of superior robustness in noisy, sparse dataset settings; (3) BAL integration reducing data requirements to a fraction of full datasets; (4) validation of our method in downstream flux-macthing applictions.
-Combined, our method shows a great potention for extension to higher-fidelity models like full gyrokinetic simulations~\cite{Neiser23} where data generation is prohibitively expensive.
+Our contributions include: (1) \ours, incorporating principled feature engineering and wavenumber-informed regularization for equivalent accuracy to \base~(Section~\ref{sec:res:overall}); (2) demonstration of substantially improved robustness in noisy, sparse dataset settings (Section~\ref{sec:res:sparse}); (3) BAL integration reducing data requirements to 25\% of full datasets (Section~\ref{sec:res:bal}); (4) validation of our method in downstream flux-matching applications (Section~\ref{sec:res:fluxmatching}).
+Combined, our method shows a great potential for extension to higher-fidelity models like full gyrokinetic simulations~\cite{Neiser23} where data generation is prohibitively expensive.